flatironinstitute/sciware/10_EnvShell/main.md

 - Pros:
   - Lightweight - fast [un]installs
   - Typically easier for SCC to support
-  - More on-the-fly control on which library/python to use
+  - More on-the-fly selecting of library/python
 - Cons:
   - Restricted to use existing python binaries
   - Some issues with compiled packages